AKA Nyunkuny, Kuwumji Bedford

 In 2007 William Mora featured the artist in his stand at the Melbourne Art Fair to rapturous acclaim.
-However following the artist’s death, with primary market sales having dried up completely, auction houses were deluged with interest.
-At Lawson~Menzies no less than eight potential buyers were willing to bid above $120,000 for Joogoomoondiny - Gawler Gully 2004, and by the time two eager buyers had finished their titanic struggle the painting, sold to a Swiss collector for $300,000, the artists record price to this day.
-The artist's second and 4th highest prices were achieved in 2011 and 2012.
+However, following the Bedford's death, with primary market sales having dried up completely, auction houses were deluged with interest.
+The same year, at Lawson~Menzies no less than eight potential buyers were willing to bid above $120,000 for Joogoomoondiny - Gawler Gully 2004, and by the time two eager buyers had finished their titanic struggle the painting, sold to a Swiss collector for $300,000, the artist's record price to this day.
 Merremerrji-Queensland Creek, 2005 was the star performer in Bonham's solo artists sale Selected Works from the Estate of Paddy Bedford when it sold for $216,000.
 And Thoonbi, 2006, a work held in the superannuation fund of Melbourne uber-dealer Bill Nutall, achieved $180,000 at Bonham's in 2012 despite a dismal result for the sale overall.
-In 2013 two works entered his top 10 results at 3rd and 4th place.
+In 2013 two works entered his top 10 results.
 Ngarrmaliny-Cockatoo at Police Hole, 2003 measuring 150 x 180 cm, and carrying an estimate of $150,000-180,000, sold for $201,300 at the Bonham's Laverty Collection sale in March; and in June, Thoowoonggoonarrin 2006, achieved $183,000 at Sotheby's.

-In spite of some adverse publicity in the Bulletin magazine which suggested Bedford was assisted in many works his popularity continues undiminished.
-In 2015, 12 of 14 works sold for an average price of $45,567 with another work entering his top ten results at equal seventh.
-And though no new works entered his tiop 10 in 2016 11 of 14 paintings on offer sold at an average price of $48,481 making him the 3rd most successful artist of the year.
+In spite of some adverse publicity in the Bulletin magazine, suggesting Bedford was assisted in many works, his popularity continues undiminished.
+In 2015, 12 of 14 works sold for an average price of $45,567, another work entering his top ten results.
+Between 2016 and 2017, 19 of 24 paintings on offer sold at an average price of $41,382.

 Since his death in 2007, Paddy’s best works have shattered his earlier records.
-And little wonder!
-Their sophisticated, subtle palette and inspired sense of design, as well as their relative scarcity, ensures that they will remain amongst the most highly desired of all Aboriginal paintings indefinitely.
+And no wonder!
+Their sophisticated, subtle palette and inspired sense of design, as well as their relative scarcity, ensure that they will remain amongst the most highly desired of all Aboriginal paintings indefinitely.

 Paddy Bedford was born at Bedford Downs Station in the east Kimberley c.1922.
 He was given the name Paddy after the station manager, Paddy Quilty, a hard man, who was believed to be the instigator of the strychnine poisoning of Gidja Men at Bedford Downs in retaliation for killing a milking cow near Mount King several years earlier.
 Like many of his Gidja countrymen, Bedford worked for Quilty and others as a stockman for the majority of his life in return for rations of tea, flour and tobacco.
 These and other, often horrific, events are woven into the contemporary history of the Kimberley region and provided Paddy Bedford with a unique perspective informing an art practice that began in his late 70’s.